 This program prepares graduates to work as school psychologists in schools and potentially other clinical settings, to develop breadth or depth in the knowledge and skills of evidence-based practices with schools and families, expand their skills in evaluating and conducting research or to pursue higher education positions.

-Students who successfully complete the Ed.D. may be eligible for Illinois Type 73 School Psychology Certification if they have not previously been certified, but likely would be required to complete additional courses.
+Students who successfully complete the Ed.D. may be eligible for the School Psychology endorsement if they have not previously been endorsed, but likely would be required to complete additional courses.
 They also may be eligible for certification by the National Association of School Psychologists (NASP) as Nationally Certified School Psychologists (NCSP) and the Illinois Clinical Psychology license.

 Faculty review student progress annually to provide formative evaluation and prepare for the next phase of the program using a combination of course grades, portfolio assessments, field-based competencies and professional dispositions assessment.

 In addition to National College of Education Doctoral Admissions Requirements, applicants must:

 - Submit at least 3 letters of recommendation, with at least two strongly recommended to come from previous university professors that are academic in nature, regarding the applicant’s capacity for graduate work